smutch/hwsa2021-slides/README.md

 # Code practical - HWSA 2021 slides

-This slide deck was generated using the (marp-cli-example template)[https://yhatt.github.io/marp-cli-example].
+This slide deck was generated using the [marp-cli-example template](https://yhatt.github.io/marp-cli-example).

 ## LICENSE